DEVOTION IN THE STARS

 WOMAN IN LOVE

 In this way Anuradha protects the devotion of Radha.
-Radha is the absorbent tender flower of love.
+Radha is the absorbent tender flower of love and Anuradha is the protector of the sacred heart.

 LOYALTY AND DEVOTION

-But, to befriend that which challenges our sense of self and our reality – takes a very deep friendship.
+To befriend that which challenges our sense of self and our reality – takes a very deep devotion and love… this is the devotion of Anuradha… She lives in a the heart of the Tantric, within a temple dedicated to the beloved.

-Even that which is totally abhorrent and contrary to us – if we can befriend that, then we breath the deepest breath of friendship.
+Even that which is totally abhorrent and contrary to us – if we can befriend that, then we breath the deepest breath of devotion.

 Refining the quality of our devotion and love require both the thorn and the rose.